Bellevue 2044 - Housing

 Property tax increase forcing a move

-by Privacy , over 1 year ago
+by Privacy , about 2 years ago

 The massive increase in our property taxes has made staying in our home impossible.
 Can we ask people who are not primary residents to pay more?
 Can we tax foreigners who want second homes here?
 We need housing for residents, not for real estate portfolios.